 Transitioning into the Community

-The Assertive Community Treatment (ACT) model is an evidence-based practice and has been extensively researched.
+The Assertive Community Treatment (ACT) model is an evidence-based practice and has been extensively researched and proven to work.
 Studies have shown that ACT services are very effective for people who have frequent episodes of severe symptoms that are difficult to manage or symptoms that never go away.
 ACT teams help reduce the number of hospital stays and increase one’s ability to remain active in their community.